AI in Law and Legal Practices – Current AI application in Law

-Intellectual property lawyer used the software when she was representing a generic pharma company.
+An intellectual property lawyer used the software when she was representing a generic pharma company.
 While she is using the software, she found that the judge’s history of ruling cases tends to errand cases like her.
 Both sides are settled at the end, which was a better resolution, according to the lawyer Huong Nguyen.

-- Settlement analytics
+- Settlement Analytics

-Just keep in mind that legal analytic has some limitations.
+Just keep in mind that legal analytics has some limitations.
 The CEO of settlement analytics said in his paper that there is uncertainty in producing results with a high level of precision with this type of technology.